For us, the cornerstone of sandwich artistry is knowing how to make the perfect BLT recipe.

 - 2 T. melted butter

-- 6 slices of cooked bacon (not too crispy)
+- 6 slices of cooked bacon, drained and roughly crumbled

 - Salt and pepper, to taste